-If you receive a letter stating that your claim was denied, your next steps should be to talk with an experienced workers’ compensation lawyer.
+If you receive a letter stating that your claim was denied, your next step should be to talk with an experienced workers’ compensation lawyer.

-The workers’ compensation lawyers at Wilson, Reives & Silverman know your rights and are ready to help you gain the compensation you deserve.
-Your health may have already been compromised—let our attorneys help you get back on your feet.
+The workers’ compensation lawyers at Wilson, Reives, Silverman & Doran know your rights and are ready to help you gain the compensation you deserve.

 Why was my claim denied?

 Workers’ compensation insurers deny claims for several reasons.
 Here are some of the most common:

 Your injury wasn’t reported immediately